 A very encouraging and hopeful scripture is John 5:28, which are the words of Jesus Christ, is: “Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice.”

 If you’d like more information about services and cremations in College Park, MD, you can talk with our expert staff at Donald V. Borgwardt Funeral Home, P.A.
+We can help you plan a memorial on a budget.
 You can drop by our funeral home at 4400 Powder Mill Rd., Beltsville, MD, 20705, or you can contact us today at (301) 937-1707.